homieiot/convention/convention.md

 A *device* can expose multiple *nodes*.
 Nodes are independent or logically separable parts of a device.
 For example, a car might expose a `wheels` node, an `engine` node and a `lights` node.

-Nodes can be **arrays**.
-For example, instead of creating two `lights` node to control front lights and back lights independently, we can set the `lights` node to be an array with two elements.

 **Properties:**
 A *node* can have multiple *properties*.